artrag/Screen-2-converter-with-sprite-overlay/README.md

 # Screen-2-converter-with-sprite-overlay
-Convert any image to screen 2 and try to fix color spill by placing 16x16 sprites on the error areas
+Convert any image to screen 2 (msx 1) and try to fix color spill by placing 16x16 sprites on the error areas

  call as  scr2cnv('namefile') from matlab